gSchool/DNA-release-2/03-Phase-2/04b-sea-of-metrics.md

 **Enabling your Team**.
 You already have a head start on this one- this recommendation is what inspired this course!
 Now it’s your turn to ensure your team has the same opportunity.
 Training your team with either this course or others will be the best launch point.

 **Establishing a repeatable path to production**.
 Books like _[Ahead in the Cloud](https://www.amazon.com/Ahead-Cloud-Practices-Navigating-Enterprise/dp/1981924310)_ provide details for establishing a repeatable path to production (operations) for a few products.
-This is the embodiment of start small, then establish feedback loops that include your users.
+This is the embodiment of starting small, then establish feedback loops that include your users.

 **Preparing for scale**.
-While that is ongoing, if you are a modernization program, upgrade or even if you have to interface with additional systems start thinking about architecture and data.
+While that is ongoing, if you are in a modernization program, upgrade or even if you have to interface with additional systems, start thinking about architecture and data.

 ### Scaling a Digital Transformation: